Adhemar of Salerno

 Adhemar (or Ademar) (Ademarius) was the son of Prince Peter of Salerno.
-He succeeded his father, an usurper, in 853.
+He succeeded his father, a usurper, in 853.

 Adhemar's rule was unpopular.
 The counts of Capua whittled away at his princely authority and territory.
 In 858, he had to call in the assistance of Guy I of Spoleto, who demanded the Liri Valley in return.

 In 861, a popular revolt, led by Guaifer of the Dauferidi, overthrew him and imprisoned him.
 He was tortured and subsequently blinded.
 Guaifer was elected to replace him.